Azure/GenAIOps/labs/bootstrapping.md

    azd provision
 ```

 2. Wait for the deployment to complete.
-Review the CLI output for resource names and endpoints.
+Review the CLI output for resource names.

 3. In the Azure Portal, verify creation of:
    - Azure Container Apps
    - Azure AI Foundry Project
    - Azure AI Search index
    - Other resources defined in `main.bicep`

-## Task 3: Verify and Explore

-1. Inspect the `infra/` directory:
-   - `main.bicep` defines your core resources.
-   - `modules/` contains reusable components (App Service, Storage, AI Foundry, etc.).

-2. Review CI/CD pipeline definitions:
-   - `.github/workflows/` for GitHub Actions
-   - `.azdo/` for Azure DevOps pipelines

-3. Browse to your orchestrator endpoint URL (displayed by `azd provision`) and confirm it returns a "404 Not Found"—indicating the app is deployed and ready to accept requests.

 Congratulations—you've successfully bootstrapped a new GenAI project using the GPT-RAG orchestrator template!
 You’re now ready to move on to Lab: From Idea to Prototype.